-S&P Global Ratings ("S&P") Moody's Investors Service ("Moody's") DBRS Limited ("DBRS") Fitch Ratings Inc. ("Fitch")
+S&P Global Ratings (''S&P") Moody's Investors Service (''Moody's'') DBRS Limited (''DBRS'') Fitch Ratings Inc. (''Fitch'')

 Senior Unsecured

 Long-Term Rating BBB Ba1 BBB BBB-

-Outlook/Trend Stable Stable Negative Stable
+Outlook/Trend Stable Positive Stable Stable

 Credit ratings are intended to provide an independent measure of the credit quality of an issue of securities.
 The credit ratings assigned by the rating agencies are not recommendations to purchase, hold or sell the securities nor do the ratings comment on market price or suitability for a particular investor.
-A rating may not remain in effect for any given period of time and may be revised or withdrawn entirely by a rating agency in the future if, in its judgment, circumstances so warrant.
+A rating may not remain in effect for any given period of time and may be revised or withdrawn entirely by a rating agency at any time in the future if, in its judgment, circumstances so warrant.

 S&P's long-term credit ratings are on a rating scale that ranges from AAA to D, which represents the range from highest to lowest quality of such securities rated.
 A rating of BBB by S&P is within the fourth highest of 10 categories and indicates that the obligation exhibits adequate protection parameters.
 However, adverse economic conditions or changing circumstances are more likely to lead to a weakened capacity of the obligor to meet its financial commitment on the obligation.
 The addition of a "+" or "-" designation after a rating indicates the relative standing within the major rating categories.
 An S&P rating outlook assesses the potential direction of a long-term credit rating over the intermediate term (typically six months to two years).
+Rating outlooks fall into five categories - "Positive", "Negative",

+"Stable", "Developing", and "Not Meaningful".
 In determining a rating outlook, consideration is given to any changes in the economic and/or fundamental business conditions.
 A "Stable" outlook indicates that a rating is not likely to change.

 Moody's long-term credit ratings are on a rating scale that ranges from Aaa to C, which represents the range from highest to lowest quality of such securities rated.
-A rating of Ba1 by Moody's is within the fifth highest of nine categories and is assigned to debt securities which are considered speculative-grade and subject to substantial credit risk.
+A rating of Ba by Moody's is within the fifth highest of nine categories and is assigned to debt securities which are considered speculative and subject to substantial credit risk.
 The addition of a 1, 2 or 3 modifier after a rating indicates the relative standing within a particular rating category.
 The modifier 1 indicates that the issue ranks in the higher end of its generic rating category.
-A designation of Stable indicates a low likelihood of a rating change over the medium term.
+A Moody's rating outlook is an opinion regarding the likely rating direction over the medium term.
+Rating outlooks fall into four categories - "Positive", "Negative", "Stable", and "Developing".
+A designation of Positive indicates a higher likelihood of an upward rating change over the medium term.

 DBRS's long-term credit ratings are on a rating scale that ranges from AAA to D, which represents the range from highest to lowest quality of such securities rated.
-A rating of BBB by DBRS is within the fourth highest of 10 categories and is assigned to debt securities considered to be of adequate credit quality, with acceptable protection of principal and interest.
-Issuers in this category are fairly susceptible to adverse changes in financial and economic conditions.
-The capacity for payment of financial obligations is considered acceptable.
+A rating of BBB by DBRS is within the fourth highest of 10 categories and is assigned to debt securities considered to be of adequate credit quality, with acceptable capacity for payment of financial obligations.
 Entities in the BBB category may be vulnerable to future events.
 The assignment of a "(high)" or "(low)" modifier within each rating category indicates relative standing within such category.
 Rating trends provide guidance in respect of DBRS's opinion regarding the outlook for the rating in question, with rating trends falling into one of three categories - "Positive", "Stable" or "Negative".
 The rating trend indicates the direction in which DBRS considers the rating is headed should present circumstances continue, or in some cases, unless challenges are addressed.